 You can also become a ground instructor.
 A PPL is not strictly required for the role but your experience and knowledge will help.

-What’s the Next Step After Getting a Private Pilot License?
+Next Steps After Getting a Private Pilot License

 After you have earned your PPL, the next step is usually to get an instrument rating.
 This allows you to fly in low-visibility conditions under Instrument Flight Rules.

 If you want a career in aviation, working towards a commercial pilot license should then follow, which opens up the possibility to work in several roles as a paid pilot.

 A multi-engine rating should also be earned at some point, as it allows you to fly other types of aircraft and be eligible for additional, usually higher-paying roles.